starshine-bcit/Recipie/README.md

 ## Standalone Installation

-1. Locate "Release" and click "tags"
+1. On GitHub, locate "Releases", and click "tags"
 2. Select the latest version of release
 3. Download the Windows installer by selecting the asset ending in .exe
-4. From "Download," click "open file" to complete the installation
+4. From "Downloads", click "open file" to complete the installation

 ## Adding New Recipes

 User can choose to add a new recipe to the last existing JSON or create a new JSON.\
-All recipes are inserted using JSON format, and each recipe as a value is assigned a numerical key.
-Each key value must be unique.\
+All recipes are inserted using JSON format.\
+Each recipe is a value that is assigned to a numerical key.
+Each key must be unique.\
 The recipe "value" is another dictionary with the following keys:

 1. title